 If you find air leaks in your home, check out the Department of Energy’s tips for sealing leaks.

 Outside your house

-- Check exterior corners, making sure the two sides match up perfectly and there are no gaps
+- Check exterior corners, making sure the two sides match up exactly and there are no gaps

 - Look for cracks or holes around outdoor water faucets

 - Make sure siding is properly aligned next to windows and chimneys

 - Search for gaps where siding or bricks meet your foundation